Top California cornerback enjoys visit to Clemson

 Davies has over a dozen college offers to his credit, with schools such as Alabama, Auburn, Florida State, Michigan, Ohio State, Oklahoma, Oregon, UCLA and Southern Cal comprising his offer list.

-After a great experience on campus, Davies would honored to see an offer from the defending champs come his way in the future.
+After a great experience on campus, Davies would be honored to see an offer from the defending champs come his way in the future.

 “It would be a honor to receive an offer from the National Champs, and because the DBs there are usually top guys,” he said.